fixstars/ultra96_design/README.md

 ## Requirement

+These are *MANDATORY* items to be installed.

 1. Vivado 2018.2
-2. Xilinx MIPI CSI-2 Controller SubSystem
+2. License of Xilinx MIPI CSI-2 Controller SubSystem

 You can use Evaluation license for Xilinx MIPI IP.
 Please go to the [product page](https://www.xilinx.com/products/intellectual-property/ef-di-mipi-csi-rx.html).